Adviknk/tamid-edu/README.md

 # tamid-edu
-TAMID projects including applications and machine learning
+TAMID projects including NBA application using apis and a machine learning program to predict trend in the California Housing Market